Self-Pay Options and Health Insurance Information

 For the insurance companies to make the most profit, they leverage their size and influence to force physicians and other providers to agree to accept a significantly discounted rate paid by the insurance company for covered provider services under their health plan for the “privilege” of being a member of their insurance network.
 These healthcare providers that perform services for a vastly discounted rate are considered “in-network.”
 The “in-network” providers hope to make up the difference for the discounted rate by capturing the potential large volume of patients that the insurance company purportedly provides by “participating” in their “network.”

-For the healthcare providers that are very specialized, as we at AHS are, the portion of the total population we treat is small, and therefore the volume of patients is comparatively small, as opposed to a primary care practice, for example.
+For the healthcare providers that are very specialized, as we are at AHS, the portion of the total population we treat is small, and therefore the volume of patients is comparatively small, as opposed to a primary care practice with thousands of patients, for example.
 It is consequently of no benefit for us to “participate” in an insurance company “network” and accept the greatly reduced reimbursements they offer.

 We would not be able to offer the same exemplary and higher quality care for the negligible contracted payment we would receive from the insurance company.

 Also, please note that for many insurance plans, certain services require prior approval, regardless of the benefit plan you have.
-We will verify that information for you and obtain that approval/authorization on your behalf.
+We will verify that information for you and if your insurance plan requires an authorization, we will obtain that approval/authorization on your behalf at an additional charge of $100.

 Again, our cash pay pricing structure for individual patients is a payment option for those who are uninsured or have a high-deductible insurance plan, or are employees of self-funded employers, or "medical tourists" from out of town.
 Our Self-pay model is affordable and based on a formula that considers our actual costs and what Medicare, in-network insurers, and out-of-network insurers pay for the same procedures.